The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: -operators and -cycles

 It follows from this that the second term becomes $\ds\frac{k(2k-1)}{3}\cdot \frac{\det B}{\det A}$.
 On the other hand, by Proposition \ref{ab-lemma} again, $\det (\det A)=\ds\frac{3}{2}\det B$.
 Putting these together, the second term becomes one as in the claim.
 The third term is computed by using

 This gives us the claim. \end{proof}

-Put $\Theta:=H_{p-1}\cdot \widetilde{\Theta}$, $\theta:=H_{p-1}\cdot \widetilde{\theta}$ and $\theta_i:=H_{p-1}\cdot \widetilde{\theta}_i,\ i=1,2,3$.
-We will check the holomorphy is preserved under these operators.
-However to apply Proposition \ref{step2} and Proposition \ref{step3}, we have to check the commutativity of the dual basis $D_{ij},1\le i\le j\le 2$.
+Put \begin{itemize} \item $\Theta:=H_{p-1}\cdot \widetilde{\Theta}$, \item $\theta:=H_{p-1}\cdot \widetilde{\theta}$, and \item $\theta_i:=H_{p-1}\cdot \widetilde{\theta}_i,\ i=1,2,3$. \end{itemize} We will check the holomorphy is preserved under these operators.
+However, to apply Proposition \ref{step2} and Proposition \ref{step3}, we require that the dual basis $D_{ij},1\le i\le j\le 2$ commute with each other.
 So far we do not know how to do that because we work on the field of positive characteristic.
 To overcome this situation we move to the localization at each point apply to the local deformation of each point which is called the generic square zero deformation by Katz (see p.
 180-185 of \cite{kob}).